womenbuildweb3/30daysofweb3.xyz/curriculum/en/5-creating-your-subgraph/0-intro-to-the-graph.md

 ---
 title: Intro to The Graph
-description: Intro to The Graph
+description: Learn about The Graph, a web3 protocol that enables developers to create APIs to query data from the blockchain.
 optional: false
 ---